say4n/blog/_posts/2024-07-14-immich-multiple-admins.md

 ---
 layout: post
-title: How to setup multiple admin accounts on Immich.
+title: How to setup multiple admin accounts on Immich
 ---

 This guide assumes you're running Immich using the [recommended](https://immich.app/docs/install/docker-compose) installation method.